 You can choose to cut your hair all one length, or have a light layering around the face as pictured on this model.
 When styling your hair, you will want to use a straightening balm or serum.
 This will help to smooth out any curl or wave to the hair.
 If you want to take it a step further and get your hair super straight, once dry, use a flat iron on your hair.
 Section the hair off in half-inch sections, starting at the nape, and work your way up to the top.
 Keep the flatiron moving on the hair, working it from the root and running down to the tips of the hair strand.
 Piece out the tips by applying a hair wax just at the ends.

 There are times when you need your hair pulled out of your face while working on something or playing sports, however, pulling the hair back can also look very stylish.
 If your hair length falls around the jaw line, pull back just the top half of the hair into a low ponytail, as pictured on this model.
 If your hair is longer, go ahead and pull all the hair back.
 The key to this look is to keep the ponytails low.
 Be sure to take great care in pulling your hair back.
-Traditional rubber bands cause a lot of tension on your hair and will cause breakage, but, there are numerous snag-free hair elastics on the market to prevent damage.
-Some are made from covered elastic that pulls easily from the hair, while others eliminate any metal fastenings on the hair band.
+"Make sure to use a hair tie that is soft versus an elastic band that will put tension on the hair," recommends Butler.
+"Repeated pressure in one spot can weaken the hair and produce breakage."

 Dreadlocks are essentially hair that is matted or knotted into strands of coils.
 The matted coils can be narrow or wide, depending on your preference.
 You can certainly allow your hair to matte naturally over a long period of time, it is best to seek a stylist who specializes in dreadlocks, coils, and twists.
 A peppermint shampoo will help keep the scalp feeling itch free, and be sure to steer clear of products as that can create buildup.
 Keep in mind that if you decide you no longer want to sport your dreads, they'll have to be cut out.

 After having your stylist cut your hair with long layers all around, you want to style the hair away from your face while defining the layers.
 This look is meant to look easy and breezy.
 Spray a texturizing spray such as a sea salt mist in your hair, then flip your hair upside down and blow dry your hair while tousling with your fingers.
 Once hair is mostly dry, flip back upwards and, with a vented brush, blow dry while pulling the hair back and away from your face.
-Once drying is complete, rub a lightweight wax in your hands and disperse through your hair, keeping with the movement going away from your face.
+Once drying is complete, rub a lightweight wax in your hands and disperse through your hair.